|

 level just below the surface.
 We strive to create our compression

-curves with these properties in mine.
+curves with these properties in mind.
 Polishing can therefore be done

 without losing the compressive stress benefit.
 Doing so, reveals the